 If you decide to go onto further study, you need to decide which route you would like to take: taught master's (MSc) or research degrees (MRes, MPhil or PhD).
 Masters courses are advertised in university prospectuses and on their websites.
 You can also search using www.findamasters.com or www.findaphd.com to find master's courses and PhD positions – these sites also have a section with helpful advice and information.

-Throughout your undergraduate degree you will have many opportunities to enhance your CV, making you very attractive to prospective employers and postgraduate research supervisors.
-This could be writing for the university newspaper, joining a student society or sports club and becoming a committee member, or taking advantage of part-time work opportunities.
-The experience gained in these activities will enhance your CV as much as taking up a summer studentship to gain scientific experience, by improving your transferable skills.
+Throughout your undergraduate degree you can make yourself more attractive to prospective employers and postgraduate research supervisors by looking for opportunities to enhance your CV.
+Opportunities include writing for the university newspaper, joining a student society or sports club and becoming a committee member, or taking advantage of part-time work opportunities.
+As well as taking up a summer studentship to gain scientific experience, it is a good idea to consider these other, often overlooked, opportunities to improve your transferable skills.